Salsa’s “golden boy” is joining with PAHO in a new campaign to end domestic violence

 Far too many women need to hear Jerry Rivera’s inspiring words.
 According to PAHO data, one in three women in Latin America and the Caribbean has suffered violence at the hands of a domestic partner, and much of the violence includes sexual abuse.
 The problem cuts across social, racial, religious, and geographical lines.
 According to the U.S. Bureau of Justice Statistics, more than three women are killed by their domestic partners every day in the United States.

 Since appearing at the November 2005 celebration of International Day for the Elimination of Violence, he’s recorded a public service announcement for PAHO’s anti-violence campaign, he’s visited battered women’s shelters in cities throughout the Americas, and also participated in seminars and given radio interviews exhorting his fans to help bring an end to violence against women.
-He is also helping the raise funds for programs to reduce violence and help battered women.
+He is also helping the Pan American Health and Education Foundation raise funds for programs to reduce violence and help battered women.